Emergency Funds: How to Prepare for the Unexpected

 Emergency funds must be easy to get but off your ordinary radar when needed.
 Keep emergency money separate from all other accounts.
 And don’t store your emergency account information on any shopping or bill-paying sites.

 Suppose your beloved pet becomes seriously ill, or the car you need to get to work dies.
-If you don’t have immediate access to cash, you may end up borrowing, and fast money tends to be very expensive.
-Think title loans, payday loans, and the like.
-And once you borrow, it can be hard (or impossible) to quickly repay the loan on top of your other obligations.
+If you don’t have immediate access to cash, you may end up borrowing, and fast money tends to be very expensive (examples include payday and title loans, which charge astronomical interest rates).
+Once you borrow, it can be hard (or impossible) to quickly repay the loan on top of your other obligations.

 What begins as a small emergency can cascade into a much larger problem.
 Worse, the delay in finding money could cost you your job or even a pet’s life.
 Not having an emergency fund can increase your stress and subtract from your sleep.